Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

-Self-priming paint won't get rid of water stains, crayon, or smoke damage, on walls.
+Self-priming paint won't get rid of water stains, crayon, or smoke damage on walls.
 An oil-based primer is needed in those situations to seal over stains on drywall and hide them when painted.
 Another example is for new, unpainted drywall.
-A separate PVA (poly vinyl acetate) primer is needed to seal the drywall and form a strong bond with paint.
+A separate PVA (polyvinyl acetate) primer is needed to seal the drywall and form a strong bond with the paint.

 Another example is when painting walls that are coated with glossy, oil-based paint.
 Latex paint will form a weak bond if the surface is not coated with a separate bonding primer first.

 When Should Paint-and-Primer-in-One Be Used?

 Self-priming paint is fine for repainting walls that have already been painted with latex paint.
 The consistency of the paint is thicker than cheap paint and covers well in fewer coats due to the high build.
 These paints are typically of premium grade too, which allows dirt on the wall to be cleaned off easier without ruining the painted surface.
 The overall finish looks much better too.